 - π3.
 Large models consume disproportionately more energy and water than smaller ones.

 - ποΈ4.
-Training consumes more energy and water than inference (prompting).
+Training consumes more energy and water than inference (prompting) but is a one-time cost and thus 30% of the overall footprint (EPRI 2024).

 - π5.
 Policy changes by new administrations can result in more or less climate impact for the same energy consumption.